YouTube

 - Active internet connection (transcripts are fetched from YouTube's caption API)

-- An LLM API key is required only if using the summarization feature
+- An LLM API key is required only for the summarization feature

 Troubleshooting

-"No transcript available" for a video The video does not have captions enabled.
-This is common for older videos, live streams, or videos where the uploader has disabled captions.
-There is no workaround — LiteYT does not perform speech-to-text transcription.
+"No transcript available" for a video.
+The video does not have captions enabled.
+LiteYT does not perform speech-to-text transcription — it reads existing captions.

-Transcript text is garbled or in the wrong language YouTube may have multiple caption tracks.
-If available, a language selector will appear after extraction.
-Select the correct track and re-extract.
+Transcript text is in the wrong language.
+If multiple caption tracks are available, a language selector appears after extraction.
+Select the correct track.